Rajeon/READ.md/README.md

 View:
 Spring Web MVC supports a variety of view technologies such as JSP, Velocity, Freemarker, and XSLT.
 Spring Web MVC uses the org.springframework.web.servlet.View interface to accomplish this.
 The View interface has two methods

+Resource Identification:
+We begin the resource identification process by analyzing requirements and extracting nouns.
+At a high level, the QuickPoll application has users that create and interact with polls.
+From the previous statement, you can identify User and Poll as nouns and classify them as resources.
+Similarly, users can vote on polls and view the voting results, making Vote another resource.
+This resource modeling process is similar to database modeling in that it is used to identify entities or object-oriented design that identifies domain objects.

+Resource Representation:
+The next step in the REST API design process is defining resource representations and representation formats.
+REST APIs typically support multiple formats such as HTML, JSON, and XML.
+The choice of the format largely depends on the API audience.
+For example, a REST service that is internal to the company might only support JSON format, whereas a public REST API might speak XML and JSON formats.
+In this chapter and in the rest of the book, JSON will be the preferred format for our operations.

+Endpoint Identification:
+REST resources are identified using URI endpoints.
+Well-designed REST APIs should have endpoints that are understandable, intuitive, and easy to use.
+Remember that we build REST APIs for our consumers to use.
+Hence, the names and the hierarchy that we choose for our endpoints should be unambiguous to consumers.
+We design the endpoints for our service using best practices and conventions widely used in the industry.
+The first convention is to use a base URI for our REST service.
+The base URI provides an  entry point for accessing the REST API.
+Public REST API providers typically use a subdomain such as http://api.domain.com or http://dev.domain.com as their base URI.
+Popular examples include GitHub’s https://api.github.com and Twitter’s https://api.twitter.com.
+By creating a separate subdomain,  you prevent any possible name collisions with webpages.
+It also allows you to enforce security policies that are different from the regular website.
+To keep things simple, we will be using http://localhost:8080 as our base URI in this book.

+Action Identification:
+HTTP Verbs allow clients to interact and access resources using their endpoints.
+In our QuickPoll application, the clients must be able to perform one or more CRUD operations on resources such as Poll and Vote.
+Analyzing the use cases from the “Introducing QuickPoll” section, Table 4-2 shows the operations allowed on Poll/Polls collection resources along with the success and error responses.
+Notice that on the Poll collection resource we allow GET and POST operations but deny PUT and Delete operations.
+A POST on the collection resource allows the client to create new polls.
+Similarly, we allow GET, PUT, and Delete operations on a given Poll resource but deny POST operation.
+The service returns a 404 status code for any GET, PUT, and DELETE operation on a Poll resource that doesn’t exist.
+Similarly, any server errors would result in a status code of 500 sent to the client.

+QuickPoll Architecture:
+The QuickPoll application will be made of a Web or REST API layer and a Repository layer with a domain layer crosscutting those two, as depicted in Figure 4-3.
+A layered approach provides a clear separation of concerns, making applications easy to build and maintain.
+Each layer interacts with the layer below using a well-defined contract.
+As long as the contract is maintained, it is possible to swap out underlying implementations without any impact to the overall system

+Repository Implementation:
+Repositories, or Data Access Objects (DAO), provide an abstraction for interacting with datastores.
+Repositories traditionally include an interface that provides a set of finder methods such as findById, findAll for retrieving data, and methods to persist and delete data.
+Repositories also include a class that implements this interface using datastore-specific technologies.
+For example, a repository dealing with a database uses technology such as JDBC or JPA, and a repository dealing with LDAP would use JNDI.
+It is also customary to have one Repository per domain object.

+Embedded Database:
+In the previous section, we created repositories, but we need a relational database for persisting data.
+The relational database market is full of options ranging from commercial databases such as Oracle, SQL Server to open source databases such as MySQL, and PostgreSQL.
+To speed up our QuickPoll application development, we will be using HSQLDB, a popular in-memory database.
+In-memory, aka embedded, databases don’t require any additional installations and can simply run as a JVM process.
+Their quick startup and shutdown capabilities make them ideal candidates for prototyping and integration testing.
+At the same time, they don’t usually provide a persistent storage and the application needs to seed the database every time it bootstraps.

+API Implementation:
+In this section, we will create Spring MVC controllers and implement our REST API endpoints.
+We begin by creating the com.apress.controller package under src\main\java to house all of the controllers.

+PollController Implementation:
+The PollController provides all of the necessary endpoints to access and manipulate the Poll and Polls resources.
+Listing 4-14 shows a barebones PollController class.

+VoteController Implementation:
+Following the principles used to create PollController, we implement the VoteController class.
+Listing 4-21 gives the code for the VoteController class along with the functionality to create a vote.
+The VoteController uses an injected instance of VoteRepository to perform CRUD operations on Vote instances

+ComputeResultController Implementation:
+The final piece remaining for us is the implementation of the ComputeResult resource.
+Because we don’t have any domain objects that can directly help generate this resource representation, we implement two Data Transfer Objects or DTOs—OptionCount and VoteResult.
+The OptionCount DTO contains the ID of the option and a count of votes casted for that option.
+The VoteResult DTO contains the total votes cast and a collection of OptionCount instances.
+These two DTOs are created under the com.apress.dto package, and their implementation is given in Listing 4-24.

+InputField Validation:
+As a famous proverb goes, “Garbage in Garbage Out”; input field validation should be another area of emphasis in every application.
+Consider the scenario in which a client requests a new poll to be created but doesn’t include the poll question in the request.
+Figure 5-7 shows a Postman request with a missing question and the corresponding response.
+Make sure that you set the Content-Type header to “application/json” before firing the Postman request.
+From the response, you can see that the poll still gets created.
+Creating a poll with a missing question can result in data inconsistencies and other bugs.

+Externalizing Error Messages:
+We have made quite a bit of progress with our input validation and provided the client with descriptive error messages that can help them troubleshoot and recover from those errors.
+However, the actual validation error message may not be very descriptive and API developers might want to change it.
+It would be even better if they were able to pull this message from an external properties file.
+The property file approach not only simplifies Java code but also makes it easy to swap the messages without making code changes.
+It also sets the stage for future internationalization/localization needs.
+To achieve this, create a messages.properties file under the src\main\resources folder and add the following two messages: